Neighbour-sensing model

-The Neighbour-Sensing mathematical model of hyphal growth is a set of interactive computer models that simulate the way fungi hyphae grow in three-dimensional space.
+The neighbour-sensing mathematical model of hyphal growth is a set of interactive computer models that simulate the way fungi hyphae grow in three-dimensional space.
 The three-dimensional simulation is an experimental tool which can be used to study the morphogenesis of fungal hyphal networks.

-The modelling process starts from the proposition that each hypha in the fungal mycelium generates a certain abstract field that (like known physical fields) decreases with increasing distance.
+The modelling process starts with the proposition that each hypha in the fungal mycelium generates a certain abstract field that, like known physical fields, decreases with increasing distance.
 Both scalar and vector fields are included in the models.
 The field(s) and its (their) gradient(s) are used to inform the algorithm that calculates the likelihood of branching, the angle of branching and the growth direction of each hyphal tip in the simulated mycelium.
-The growth vector is being informed of its surroundings so, effectively, the virtual hyphal tip is sensing the neighbouring mycelium.
-This is why we call it the Neighbour-Sensing model.
+The growth vector is being informed of its surroundings.
+The virtual hyphal tip is 'sensing' the neighbouring mycelium; thus, it is called the neighbour-sensing model.

 Cross-walls in living hyphae are formed only at right angles to the long axis of the hypha.
 A daughter hyphal apex can only arise if a branch is initiated.
-So, for the fungi, hyphal branch formation is the equivalent of cell division in animals, plants and protists.
-The position of origin of a branch, and its direction and rate of growth are the main formative events in the development of fungal tissues and organs.
-Consequently, by simulating the mathematics of the control of hyphal growth and branching the Neighbour-Sensing model provides the user with a way of experimenting with features that may regulate hyphal growth patterns during morphogenesis to arrive at suggestions that could be tested with live fungi.
+So, for fungi, hyphal branch formation is the equivalent of cell division in animals, plants, and protists.
+The position of origin of a branch and its direction and rate of growth are the main formative events in the development of fungal tissues and organs.
+Consequently, by simulating the mathematics of the control of hyphal growth and branching, the neighbour-sensing model provides the user with a way of experimenting with features that may regulate hyphal growth patterns during morphogenesis to arrive at suggestions that could be tested with live fungi.